XtheOne/Inverter-Data-Logger/README.md

-# Omnik Data Logger
+# Inverter Data Logger
 =====
-Omnik Data Logger is a small script for uploading data from a Omniksol Solar inverter or Hosola inverter, equipped with a wifi module from iGEN tech (solarmanpv.com), to a database, Domoticz and/or to PVoutput.org.
+Inverter Data Logger is a small script for uploading data from a Omniksol Solar inverter or Hosola inverter, equipped with a wifi module or Wi-Fi data logger from iGEN tech (solarmanpv.com), to a database, Domoticz and/or to PVoutput.org.

 This script is designed to be run as a cronjob (or scheduled tasks on Windows) every minute.
-Every time this script is run the data from the inverter will be send to the database.
+Every time this script is run the data from the inverter(s) will be send to the database.
 And with a five minute interval the data will also be uploaded to PVoutput.org as a live status.

 ##